Wan Zack Haikal: Harimau Muda

-Wan Zack left Felda United FC in 2008 and joined Harimau Muda under Ong Kim Swee.
-Wan Zack was part of the Harimau Muda team that won the 2009 Premier League.
-During the 2010 season, Harimau Muda was split into two teams and Haikal was chosen to be in the A team.
+Wan Zack joined Harimau Muda in 2008 under the management of K. Rajagopal and scored 1 league goal in his first stint.
+He returned to Felda United in the first half of the 2009 season, scoring 3 league goals.
+In the second half of the season, he rejoined Harimau Muda under the management of Ong Kim Swee.
+Harimau Muda won the 2009 Premier League with Wan Zack contributed 2 league goals.
+During the 2010 season, he briefly played in the Malaysia Premier League before a training camp in Slovakia.
+Harimau Muda was split into two teams and he was chosen to be in the A team.
 Wan Zack and 25 other Harimau Muda A players were chosen by Azraai Khor to participate in an 8-month long, training camp in Zlaté Moravce, Slovakia.

 FC ViOn Zlaté Moravce (loan)

 In September 2011, Slovakian club FC ViOn Zlaté Moravce have confirmed the signings of Wan Zack.
 He joins the club on loan for 3 months until 30 October from Harimau Muda.
 Struck by a 4-month injury during a national duty for the national Olympic team, Haikal failed to make an appearance during his loan, only appearing in 1 unofficially friendly match with Zlaté Moravce.